How is brand defined?

 Where it all begins — the logo

-The reason for this is that every successful logo design—whether from the ground-up, or a redesign/refresh of an existing brand—will always the same steps in the process.
+The reason for this is that every successful logo design, whether from the ground-up, or a redesign/refresh of an existing brand—will always involve the same steps.
 There are no shortcuts to designing an effective logo, short of an unlikely spark of magic.
 And although designers may be compared to visual magicians, as professionals, we don’t have the luxury to gamble with magic.
 Instead, we have a process.
 Following this process allows us to achieve results every time without fail.

 - Information Gathering